rose-mead/final-projects/README.md

 # Final Projects

-Here are links to all final projects of past cohorts of Enspiral Dev Academy.
+Here are links to all final projects of past cohorts of Enspiral Dev Academy Auckland and Wellington Bootcamps.

 ## Cohort Years